How to Make a Barn Door Kite

 • Pull the two loose ends together, and tie them into a Simple knot near the end of the line.
 See the middle photo, where the line has also been fed through the hole in the sail.

 After the bridle has been made up, one line connects to where the spars cross, with a Lark's Head knot.
-This is shown in closeup, in the bottom photo.
+This is shown in closeup in the bottom photo.

-As mentioned earlier, there's more kite making on this site than you can poke a stick at :-)
+As mentioned earlier, there's more kite making on this site than you can poke a stick at. :-)

 Want to know the most convenient way of using it all?

-The Big MBK E-book Bundle is a collection of downloads — printable PDF files which provide step-by-step instructions for many kites large and small.
+The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.

-Every kite in every MBK series.
+That's every kite in every MBK series.

 Back to Page 1